- Solar advice hub

 With Sunsave Plus, monthly fees are completely fixed for the full subscription term, which protects you from energy bill inflation.

-4. No maintenance support
+4. Look for maintenance support

-5. Early repayment fees
+5. Avoid early repayment fees

 If you pay off your loan before the end of your contract, some providers may charge you an early repayment fee.